CanIPhish/olescan/README.md

       file encryption (oleid)
-   2. Automatic code extraction, VBA stomping detection, decoding of common obfuscation methods including Hex encoding, StrReverse, Base64, Dridex, VBA expressions, and identification of IOCs from decoded strings (olvevba)
+   2. Automatic code extraction, VBA stomping detection, decoding of common obfuscation methods including Hex encoding, StrReverse, Base64, Dridex, VBA expressions, and identification of IOCs and suspicious VBA keywords from decoded strings (olvevba)
    3. Scanning and detection of malicious VBA Macros using generic heuristics to check for auto - execution, system / memory writes and / or file execution outside the VBA context (mraptor)